josantonius/wp-image-handler/README.md

 **@return** (string|false) → Path to upload image or false on failure.

-### - Deletes an attachment and all of its derivatives:
+### - Deletes an attachment and all of its derivatives

 ```php
 WP_Image::delete_all_attachment($post_ID, $force);